archo5/sgscript/readme.txt

 	! project isn't ready to be used as a DLL/SO yet
 	* everything was tested on 32-bit Windows and both 32- and 64-bit Ubuntu
 		* the new register-based VM code isn't tested as thoroughly
-- include sgscript.h in your project
+- include src/sgscript.h in your project

 ---